 “Everyone has their stuff”

 To talk to George now is to talk to someone coming into his own in more ways than one.
-He hasn’t had a seizure in years.
-Now 21, he's in his senior year at the Wisconsin School of Business at the University of Wisconsin, Madison.
+He hasn’t had a seizure in years and recently graduated from the Wisconsin School of Business at the University of Wisconsin, Madison.